shiimizu/ena/readme.md

 Ena aims to be a low resource, high performance archiver to dump and archive posts, images and all relevant data from 4chan into a local database and local image store.

 ## Features
-* Much more memory efficient than [Asagi](https://github.com/eksopl/asagi)
-  * Less than ~4mb on my machine
+* **Memory efficient:** Only taking about less than 4mb on my machine
-* Less bandwith
-  * By using `threads.json` and `archive.json`, API requests stay efficient without sacrificing any posts, instead of continously polling every thread for updates.
+* **Bandwith efficient:** By using only `threads.json` and `archive.json`, API requests stay efficient without sacrificing any posts, instead of continously polling every thread for updates.
-* More to come

 <!--
 # Edge cases covered